Frequently Asked Questions

 Is there a cost to apply for your program?

 Yes.
 The non-refundable fee for application to the Graduate College at the University of Arizona is $85 for domestic students and $95 for international students.

-Given the uncertainties around COVID-19, it is currently unclear if the GRE will be administered this year.
-For applicants applying to our program in the fall of 2020, we will not require or record GRE scores.
+No, the UAGCGP has decided to discontinue the GRE requirement for applicants applying to our program - as with the fall of 2020, going forward, from Fall of 2021 on, we will not require or record GRE scores.